jasonwong-lab/smk_sv/README.md

       - `types_sv`: SV types to be called.
 BND indicates translocations.
       - `threads`: number of CPUs of each rule to be used.
       - ...
-   Note: You must change the file paths specified in the config.
+   - You must change the file paths specified in the config.

 5. **Create `config/pep/samples.csv` and `config/pep/config.yaml` from `config/pep/samples-test.csv` and `config/pep/config-test.yaml`.**
    - Only `sample_name` in the table will be used.
    - More information please see [Portable Encapsulated Projects (PEP)](https://pep.databio.org).

 6. **Create `workflow/profiles/default/config.yaml` from `workflow/profiles/default/config-test.yaml`** to:
    - bind directories you need in the container.